HughWarrington/SymPortal_wiki/The-SymPortal-logic.md

 # A brief introduction to SymPortal
 #### Overview
-SymPortal is a analytical framework for phylogenetically resolving putative taxa within the Symbiodiniaceae using NGS data of the ITS2 amplicon.
+SymPortal is an analytical framework for phylogenetically resolving putative taxa within the Symbiodiniaceae using NGS data of the ITS2 amplicon.
 SymPortal makes use of the considerable intragenomic diversity found within every Symbiodiniaceae genome to achieve a resolution that matches that of hypervariable markers such as the chloroplastic psbAncr whilst maintaining a superior taxonomic breadth over which comparisons can be made. [[top]](#contents)

 #### Resolving intra- and inter-genomic diversity: the central assumption
 Because Symbiodiniaceae harbouring corals may associate with more than one taxon of Symbiodiniaceae both intragenomic and intergenomic sources of ITS2 sequence diversity may be present in coral-derived Symbiodiniaceae samples.
 As such, both intra- and inter-genomic sources of ITS2 sequence diversity may be present in samples.
 To identify set of sequences most likely derived from a single Symbiodiniaceae taxa, SymPortal works under a single biologically-derived assumption.
 Although corals may associate with multiple Symbiodiniaceae taxa simultaneously, within the same Symbiodiniaceae genus, corals more often than not associate with only one predominant Symbiodiniaceae taxa.
 As such, a set of Symbiodiniaceae ITS2 sequences found within a number of samples will become more likely to be representative of a single set taxon the more samples that set of sequences is found in.
 Put conversely, a set of Symbiodiniaceae ITS2 sequences found within a number of samples will become less likely to be representative of multiple taxa coincidentally harboured as similar abundances the more samples this set of sequences is found in.
 SymPortal therefore searches sets of Symbiodiniaceae ITS2 PCR amplicons amplified from Symbiodiniaceae-harbouring coral samples for sets of ITS2 sequences that are found across multiple samples. [[top]](#contents)